yoctoalex/eap_lab/README.rst

 .. figure:: _figures/143.png

-`c)` If you prefer to deny requests from OFAC-sanctioned countries without creating your own list, just tick the option in F5 Cloud Servcies UI and **Update**.
+`c)` If you prefer to deny requests from OFAC-sanctioned countries without creating your own list, just tick the option in the F5 Cloud Servcies portal and **Update**.

 .. figure:: _figures/140.png